 Sneakers or light hiking shoes for wadi walks.

-3. Dive and Water Gear
+3. Snorkeling and Water Gear

 Reef-safe sunscreen: Protects both your skin and Oman’s pristine coral reefs.